Manoj Rodrigo

 Manoj Rodrigo (born Warnakulasooriya Edrian Manoj Srikantha Rodrigo on 1 November 1983) was a Sri Lankan cricketer.
 He was a right-handed batsman and right-arm off-break bowler who played for Sri Lanka Air Force Sports Club.
 He was born in Chilaw.

 Rodrigo, who appeared in the Under-23s team between 2003 and 2004, made a single first-class appearance, in the 2003–04 season, against Sinhalese Sports Club.
 From the lower-middle order, he scored 8 runs in the first innings in which he batted, and a golden duck in the second.

 He bowled 12 overs in the match, conceding 56 runs.
-He played for Italian cricket league div 2 in 2006/07for padova c.c.& div 1 in 2008-2019 for galicano c.c.,bologna c.c. & pianoro c.c.he played 60 limited over(50overs)matchers & get 2050 runs with 08 (100) & 18(50) & 50 wickets.
-He followed coaching level 2 & he is doing academy for kids in padova (Italy).
-He is a coach & player.
+He played in Division 2 of the Italian Cricket League in the 2006–07 season for Padova Cricket Club, and in Division 1 from 2008 to 2019 for Gallicano Cricket Club, Bologna Cricket Club, and Pianoro Cricket Club.
+He played 60 limited-overs (50-over) matches, scoring 2,050 runs, including eight centuries and 18 half-centuries, and taking 50 wickets.
+He has completed Level 2 coaching certification and runs a cricket academy for children in Padova, Italy.
+He is a coach and a player.